Telena Cruz Nelson

-Telena Monique Cruz Nelson (born September 25, 1980) also known as Telena Nelson, is currently a Democratic senator in the 36th Guam Legislature.
+Telena Monique Cruz Nelson (born September 25, 1980) also known as Telena Nelson, was a Democratic senator in the 36th Guam Legislature.
 A member of the majority party, Nelson was selected by her colleagues to serve as Majority Leader and chairs the Committee on Education and Infrastructural Advancement, Border Protection and Maritime Transportation, Guåhan Preservation and Self-Determination, and Federal and Foreign Relations.
 In the 35th Guam Legislature Nelson was elected as the Vice Speaker and Majority Leader and chaired the Committee on Education, Air Transportation, and Statics Research and Planning, and in the 34th Guam Legislature Nelson was the Majority Whip and chaired the Committee on Housing, Utilities, Public Safety, and Homeland Security.

 Early life and education

 Telena Cruz Nelson was born on September 25, 1980, in Portland, Oregon, the first of five children.
 She is the daughter of Theodore Dwight Borja Nelson and Stephanie Cruz Nelson both natives of Guam.
 Her paternal grandparents are Theodore Sgambelluri Nelson, who served as Vice Speaker of the Guam Legislature, and Gloria Camacho Borja Nelson.
 Her maternal grandparents are Jose Quitugua Cruz and Asuncion "Connie" Lazaro Cruz.

 She was raised in a Roman Catholic family.
 Her maternal grandmother Connie was instrumental in the pilgrimage that brought the Santa Maria Kamalen-Our Lady of Camarin to the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
 She and her maternal grandmother are lectors at their Catholic Church.

 She attended Simon Sanchez High School in Guam.
-She graduated from the University of Guam with a Bachelor of Arts degree in Anthropology, and a Masters Degree in Public Administration and is an ICMP Certified Manager.
+She graduated from the University of Guam with a Bachelor of Arts degree in anthropology, and a master's degree in public administration, and is an ICMP Certified Manager.
 Nelson is a Major in the Guam Army National Guard.
 In 2001, she enlisted as a Combat Medic.
 In 2007, she entered and completed Officer Candidate School to be commissioned as an Officer in the Guam Army National Guard.